|

 police officers across the State in DUI and DWI

-In fact, Mr.
+arrests.
+In fact, Mr. LaMore completed his

-LaMore completed his training at the Anne Arundel
+training at the Anne Arundel County Police

-County Police Training academy, along-side Anne
+Training academy, along-side Anne Arundel County

-Officers.
+Police Officers.

-An individual charged with
+An individual charged with DUI or

-time, substantial fines and strict probation, but
+substantial fines and strict probation, but also

-also loss of their driver’s license, cancelled
+loss of their driver’s license, cancelled auto

-auto insurance or significantly increased
+insurance or significantly increased insurance

-insurance rates.
+rates.

-cases will result in two completely separate
+Many DUI cases will result in two

-proceedings, which occur on separate dates, before
+completely separate proceedings, which occur on

-two separate entities, each of which can impose
+separate dates, before two separate entities, each

-serious and separate sanctions.
+of which can impose serious and separate

 1) The

-first proceeding is an “MVA
+first proceeding is an “MVA hearing”

 ·